-My interest in Taiji started in Denmark where I first studied the Long Form.
+My interest in Taiji started in Denmark where I first started studying Yang Style.

-I came to Scotland in 1993 to study at Glasgow School of Art.
-I then joined Rising Dragon Tai Chi School and began teaching Taiji in 1995.
+I came to Scotland in 1993 and continued to study Yang Style Taiji.
+I was a teacher with Rising Dragon Tai Chi School 1995 to 2012.

 I continue to be inspired by and learn from this truly amazing art.

 To give it its full name Taijichuan (Tai Chi Chuan), is a way of exercise for health, a form of meditation in movement, a martial art and a means of personal development.
 The aim of Dragon Spring Taiji is to teach the relevance of Taiji in today's society, how to deal with life's pressures in a non aggressive way using awareness and creating a deeper connection with yourself.

 The gentle nature of Taiji makes it suitable for all, whatever your age or state of fitness (or unfitness)

 There are three general levels of development (Body, Mind and Sprit), and each of the forms (sequence of movement) has a specific focus of one or more of these; for an example, Short Form (where you start as a beginner) focuses on the body.
 Long Form focuses on the mind (intension).
 Weapons focus on the spirit (spirit of vitality/ aliveness).